tyreid27/CITS3001_Project/README.md

 Green Team Class
 - 90% of agents
+- each agent has a boolean variable which states if they will vote on election day
 - adjacency list
 - each agent has an opion and a level of uncertainty
 - range of connections is 1% to 10% of population or capped at 100 connections with a range in between